By Sally Clasen and Mark Lipczynski for BITE Magazine

 Breakfast—or the lack thereof—is one of those meals that causes a continental divide in America.
 Some prefer a traditional plate full of piping hot carbs and proteins in the form of eggs and potatoes, while others keep it simple with a bowl of cereal or a bagel with cream cheese to help them start the day.

-Chef/restaurateur Aaron Chamberlin—owner of the Phoenix Public Market Café, Tempe Public Market Café, Taco Chelo and Ghost Ranch—is eating lighter and healthier these days in terms of his breakfast food of choice, scrambling up smoothies or vegetables at his own establishments to satisfy his first meal of the day.
+Chef/restaurateur Aaron Chamberlin—owner of the Phoenix Public Market Café and Taco Chelo—is eating lighter and healthier these days in terms of his breakfast food of choice, scrambling up smoothies or vegetables at his own establishments to satisfy his first meal of the day.

 If he is out and about, though, here are a few of his favorite, go-to brekkie spots in the Valley: